styleguidist/react-docgen-typescript/README.md

 npm install --save-dev react-docgen-typescript
 ```

-## react-styleguidist integration
+## React Styleguidist integration

 Include following line in your `styleguide.config.js`:

 ```javascript
 propsParser: require('react-docgen-typescript').parse
 ```

 ## Example

-In the example folder you can see react-styleguidist integration.
+In the example folder you can see React Styleguidist integration.

 The component [`Column.tsx`](./examples/react-styleguidist-example/components/Column.tsx)